 Presented by IO Interactive level designer Mette Podenphant Andersen, this Level Design Workshop session will consist of three sections.
 First, Mette will cover framing and the analysis that sparked a change in the way the Hitman 2 team approached level design.

-Next, he will present an analysis of what happens when you look at game spaces as social spaces, and how that played out in the pre-production design of the levels in Hitman 2.
+Next, she will present an analysis of what happens when you look at game spaces as social spaces, and how that played out in the pre-production design of the levels in Hitman 2.

 Finally, Mette will discuss how the results of this exercise resulted in coining some new phrases and concepts that affected Hitman 2 from pre-production onward!